AMCA Testing - Wind Driven Rain

 First, let's review.
 AMCA stands for the Air Movement and Control Association: an international, not-for-profit association of manufacturers who build air-system components, including fans, louvers, dampers, air-flow measurement devices, and other HVAC components.

 AMCA establishes reliable standards and test protocols for HVAC equipment.
-When an air-flow product has been tested under these protocols, it receives an AMCA Rating Seal.
+After testing an air-flow product under these protocols, AMCA issues an AMCA Rating Seal.
 Industry professionals look for these seals when selecting air-control products.

 Need severe weather louvers?
 Contact Arrow United Industries and let's get started!